Time-Varying Gaussian Process Bandits with Unknown Prior: EXPERIMENTS

-\textbf{Toy Problem} As the first problem, we consider a toy set, where the ground truth function $f$ is a sample from true GP.
-The function $f$ is stationary, i.e. $\forall_{t, t^\prime \in [T]}f(\cdot, t) = f(\cdot, t^\prime)$ for simplicity.
+\textbf{Toy Problem} As the first problem, we consider a toy setup, where the ground truth function $f$ is a sample from a GP.
+The function $f$ is itself stationary, i.e. $\forall_{t, t^\prime \in [T]}f(\cdot, t) = f(\cdot, t^\prime)$, but the space of available points to query changes between iterations, making the problem non-stationary.
 The true GP employs an RBF kernel with a specially designed mean function that features ten distinct `hills'—regions where the mean function is higher.
 We use prior 2 from Figure~\ref{fig:hillymean} as the true mean function, which has one prominent hill around 0.1 and nine smaller hills.
 For the estimation setup, we prepare eleven GP prior candidates, each using the same RBF kernel but with different mean functions, as shown in Figure~\ref{fig:hillymean}.
 Each prior features a tall hill at varying locations, along with nine smaller hills.
 Prior 0, however, only has ten short hills.
 An algorithm that can correctly identify prior 2 should achieve faster regret convergence.
-Furthermore, we introduce a time-varying search space $\mathcal{X}_t$, which alternates between the entire domain $\mathcal{X}$ and a restricted search space that excludes the true tall hill, creating an additional challenge for estimation (see our code for more details).
+Furthermore, we introduce a time-varying search space $\mathcal{X}_t$, which alternates between the entire domain $\mathcal{X}$ and a restricted search space that excludes the true tall hill, creating an additional challenge for estimation.
+As such, the optimal region is excluded from the available query points at every even iteration.